neo4j-labs/neodash/README.md

 ## Run & Build
 NeoDash is built with React.
 You'll need `npm` installed to run the web app.

+> Note - node V12 is currently required to build the application.

 To run the application in development mode:
 - clone this repository.
 - open a terminal and navigate to the directory you just cloned.